turnschuhmann2/chat-with-me/README.md

 - [x] make app usable for mobile
 - [x] add basic page for editing prompts
 - [x] restructure \_components, \_hooks and \_providers folders
+- [x] make Chat bubbles not take up more than 60 or 70% of the total width
+- [x] make loading time depend on the response length
+- [ ] limit amount of prompts displayed (?)
+- [ ] limit prompt container height, fix total height for phone screen
+- [ ] if the response contains multiple parts (eg divided by line breaks), split them into multiple bubbles
+- [ ] change title and info, change icon
 - [ ] improve implementation for icons (have a look at phosphoricons)
 - [ ] Add more prompts & responses
 - [ ] Add responses with images